weaviate/Verba/README.md

 2. **Adjust the docker-compose file**
    You can use the `docker-compose.yml` to add required environment variables under the `verba` service and can also adjust the Weaviate Docker settings to enable Authentification or change other settings of your database instance.
 You can read more about the Weaviate configuration in our [docker-compose documentation](https://weaviate.io/developers/weaviate/installation/docker-compose)

 > Please make sure to only add environment variables that you really need.
-If you have no authentifcation enabled in your Weaviate Cluster, make sure to not include the `WEAVIATE_API_KEY_VERBA` enviroment variable

 2. **Deploy using Docker**
    With Docker installed and the Verba repository cloned, navigate to the directory containing the Docker Compose file in your terminal or command prompt.
 Run the following command to start the Verba application in detached mode, which allows it to run in the background: